opendatasoft/ods-documentation/source/configuring_domain/04_sharing_reusing_communicating/engaging.rst

 **Notifications**

-By default the portal will send a notification to the administrators for every reuse submission.
+By default, the portal will send a notification to the administrators for every reuse submission.
-You can add additional recipients email adresses in the form "New reuses notifications recipients".
+You can add additional recipients email addresses in the form "New reuses notifications recipients".

 .. image:: images/reuses_notification.png

 If you want to send these notifications only to one specific address, specify it in the form and check "Send notifications exclusively to these addresses".
-For example if you want to send these notifications only to opendata@yourdomain.com :
+For example, if you want to send these notifications only to opendata@yourdomain.com :

 .. image:: images/reuses_notification-exclusive.png